-Translations shall be done by Nevada Supreme Court certified interpreters or equivalent credentialed interpreters/translators subject to approval by the Administrative Office of the Courts (AOC).
-Translated court forms and materials will be submitted to the JCSN- CCIAC for additional review and transmittal to the JCSN for final approval before statewide distribution.
+Translations shall be made by Nevada Supreme Court certified interpreters or equivalent credentialed interpreters/translators subject to approval by the Administrative Office of the Courts (AOC).
+Translated court forms and materials will be submitted to the CCIAC for final approval before statewide distribution.
 Application materials will be available on the Nevada Supreme Court website.